-STD Program Components

-PLAN WHO IS COVERED?
-WHO PAYS FOR COVERAGE?
-WHEN DOES IT BEGIN?
-HOW LONG DOES IT LAST?
-DSL Those in benefit-eligible fringe packages Leidos On the 8th calendar day, except when hospitalized For a maximum of 180 days or upon exhaustion of benefits in accordance with plan limits VSDI Only those who enroll The participant On the 8th calendar day, except when hospitalized Until the end of the qualified disability, to a maximum of 180 days Leidos CASDI California employees who are eligible and automatically enrolled in this plan The participant On the 8th calendar day of disability Until the end of the 52nd week of a qualified disability; or after the participant has exhausted his or her 52-week benefit amount, if part-time

-PLAN WHO IS COVERED?
-WHO PAYS FOR COVERAGE?
-WHEN DOES IT BEGIN?
-HOW LONG DOES IT LAST?
-OTHER STATE LAWS Employees in California who are not eligible for the Leidos CASDI program; all employees in Hawaii, New Jersey, New York, Puerto Rico and Rhode Island Varies by state; usually both the participant and the employer Varies by state Varies by state
+STD Program Components PLAN WHO IS COVERED?
+WHO PAYS WHEN DOES IT BEGIN?
+HOW LONG DOES IT FOR COVERAGE?
+LAST?
+DSL Those in benefit-eligible fringe packages Leidos On the 8th calendar day, except when hospitalized For a maximum of 180 days or upon exhaustion of benefits in accordance with plan limits VSDI Only those who enroll The participant On the 8th calendar day, except when hospitalized Until the end of the qualified disability, to a maximum of 180 days Leidos CAVDP California employees who are eligible and automatically enrolled in this plan The participant On the 8th calendar day of disability Until the end of the 52nd week of a qualified disability; or after the participant has exhausted his or her 52-week benefit amount, if part-time OTHER STATE LAWS Employees in California who are not eligible for the Leidos CAVDP; all employees in Hawaii, New Jersey, New York, Puerto Rico and Rhode Island participant and the Varies by state Varies by state

-How Short Term Disability Works
+How Short-Term Disability Works